SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

    This function is equivalent to :c:func:`yices_tuple_type` with *n=1*.

-   It may produce an error report if *tau1* is not a valid type.

 .. c:function:: type_t yices_tuple_type2(type_t tau1, type_t tau2)

    Creates the tuple type *(tuple tau1 tau2)*

    This functionis equivalent to :c:func:`yices_tuple_type` with *n=2*.

-   It may produce an error report if *tau1* or *tau2* is not a valid type.

 .. c:function:: type_t yices_tuple_type3(type_t tau1, type_t tau2, type_t tau3)

    Creates the tuple type *(tuple tau1 tau2 tau3)*

    This function is equivalent to :c:func:`yices_tuple_type` with *n=3*.

-   It may produce an error report if a parameter is not a valid type.

 The API includes a general constructor for function types of arbitrary arity, and more convenient